This is a glossary about the most common design terms we are using so that we are on the same page.

 Read more: Masking Objects in Vectornator ➞

-Created by handles that extend from a bezier node when it is set as either Mirrored, Asymmetric, or Disconnected.
+Node Types are created by handles that extend from a Bézier Node when set as either Single, Mirrored, Asymmetric or Disconnected

 Read more: Changing Node Types ➞